 algolia/mcp-node 82 TypeScript 10+ API key MIT

-Both Algolia MCP servers are explicitly experimental with no SLA.
-The disclaimers are clear: “not officially supported,” “may be updated, broken, or removed at any time.”
-This is unusual — most companies either commit to their MCP server or don’t publish one at all.
+Both Algolia MCP servers are explicitly experimental with no SLA, and neither has received meaningful updates.
+The disclaimers remain: “not officially supported,” “may be updated, broken, or removed at any time.”

-The Node version (82 stars, v0.0.8, 89 commits) covers account/app management, index search, data manipulation, analytics, monitoring, and data visualization with natural language interactions.
-Last released June 2025 — no updates since.
+The Node version (82 stars, v0.0.8, last released June 2025) covers account/app management, index search, data manipulation, analytics, monitoring, and data visualization.
+No updates since June 2025 and no activity since March 2026 — effectively dormant.

-The Go version (29 stars, 39 commits) offers 10 tools including AB testing, analytics, collections, monitoring, recommendations, and search with selective tool activation via environment variables.
-It supports stdio and SSE transports.
+The Go version (28 stars, no formal releases) offers 10 tools including AB testing, analytics, collections, monitoring, recommendations, and search with selective tool activation via environment variables.
+Had minor activity on May 5, 2026 but no releases.

-For production Algolia use, the experimental status is a real concern.
+For production Algolia use, the experimental status and sustained inactivity are a real concern.
 These servers could disappear or break without notice.
+Algolia has shown no signs of elevating these to supported products.

 Apache Solr